Pylons/pyramid/docs/narr/configuration.rst

 Each of these functions is known as a :term:`view callable`.
-View callables in a "real" :mod:`repoze.bfg` application are often functions which accept a request and return a response.
+View callables in a "real" :mod:`repoze.bfg` application are often functions which accept a :term:`request` and return a :term:`response`.
 A view callable can be represented via another type of object, like a class or an instance, but for our purposes here, a function serves us well.

 A view callable is called with a :term:`request` object, which is a representation of an HTTP request sent by a remote user agent.
 A view